angarsky/diveintopython/learn/variables_and_types.md

 ### String Type

-Strings are used to represent text data in Python.
+Strings (also known as string literal) are used to represent text data in Python.
 They are enclosed in quotes (single or double) and can contain letters, numbers, and special characters.
+Let's see what a string is with an example:

 ```python
 a = "Hello, World!"